 - Increasing the quality of public transport services;

 - Prolonging service life of trams;

 - Reducing the annual cost of maintenance and improvement by implementing predictive maintenance.

 Achievements are embodied in the construction of a new building (shed metal semicircular section on lightweight metal frame), with a built area of nearly 500 square meters, as well as specific research facilities.
 The complex hosts the Mechatronics Research Center for technical diagnostics of equipment and installations in the structure of urban electric transport.
-Its Research Laboratory is equipped with 38 computer with specialized R&D software.
+Its Research Laboratory is equipped with 38 computer with specialised R&D software.

-Innovation: 1) Improving the productivity, the level of innovation and market competitiveness of OTL S.A. by implementing a predictive maintenance system aimed at increasing research development and modernization capacity of the company.
+Innovation: 1) Improving the productivity, the level of innovation and market competitiveness of OTL S.A. by implementing a predictive maintenance system aimed at increasing research development and modernisation capacity of the company.
 2) Reducing operating expenses of OTL S.A. following the implementation of a predictive maintenance system.
 3) Further development of the company based on high technology and R&D activities.
-4) Creating ten new jobs for people specializing in research in mechatronics.
+4) Creating ten new jobs for people specialising in research in mechatronics.
 5) Increasing safety, quality and innovation level of of urban transport services provided in the city.